microtron-workstation/microtron/README.md

 What we also need is a *really* solid graphical user interface; one that is good enough to utilize the intense productivity boost gained from a UI/UX design optimized to evoke the state of psychological flow in the mind of the creator.

+#### Stability and Speed

+Every passionate producer enjoys being in the state of flow, when everything just comes together automatically, the ideas are flying to you in a stream, only to arrive at the aggravating moment of seeing your entire audio workstation crash and realizing that you forgot to save the project.

+Being safe from a large number of hard-to-debug memory bugs that are statically prevented by Rust in combination with using the fewest `unwrap()` calls possible gives us a quite stable foundation on which we can build reliant software that doesn't just crash out of nowhere, which is especially desirable if you're currently delivering a live performance to your fans.

 ## Features

 #### Process-Based Module Graph